UCNot/churi/README.md

 [![GitHub Project][github-image]][github-url]
 [![API Documentation][api-docs-image]][api documentation]

-An URI that may contain arbitrary JavaScript values encoded with [URI charge] micro-format.
+URI that may contain arbitrary JavaScript values encoded with [URI charge] micro-format.

 It is like JSON for GET requests, but may contain even more: